SUSTAINABLE and NATURAL MATERIALS

 In Borneo and Sumatra, Emily is working directly with indigenous farming communities alongside the local teams who are managing Indonesian Ecosystem Forest Restoration concessions.

 BRITISH DESIGN, SKILLFULLY CRAFTED

 For many years Emily has pioneered the concept of stylish design and exceptional craftsmanship with an ethical policy.

-Emily has worked with and supplied her designs to a wide variety of descerning shops, designers and architects around the world.
-Customers past and present include: Bergdorf Goodman, The Conran Shop, Chatsworth House, Daylesford Organic, Gallerie Lafayette, Harrods, Heals, John Lewis, Jamie Oliver, Kelly Hoppen, Linley, Liberty, Laura Ashley, Neiman Marcus, The National Portrait Gallery, Nina Campbell, Nigella Lawson, Top Shop and The World Wildlife Fund for Nature
+Emily has worked with and supplied her designs to a wide variety of discerning shops, designers and architects around the world.
+Customers past and present include: Bergdorf Goodman, The Conran Shop, Chatsworth House, Daylesford Organic, Gallerie Lafayette, Harrods, Heals, John Lewis, Jamie Oliver, Kelly Hoppen, Linley, Liberty, Laura Ashley, Neiman Marcus, The National Portrait Gallery, Nina Campbell, Nigella Lawson, Top Shop and The World Wildlife Fund for Nature.

 Emily Readett-Bayley – Biography

 1986 Emily graduates with a degree in Theatre Design from Wimbledon School of Art in London

 1989 Emily visits the island of Bali in Indonesia working as production manager for a British theatre company, sourcing and rehearsing for a production of Shakespeare’s Macbeth with an Asian inspired design and a Balinese Gamelan orchestra .
 Whilst commissioning wooden masks and props Emily notes the unique craftsmanship and the variety of natural materials used by the Balinese

 1990 Emily returns to Bali encouraged by the local craftspeople she met and decides to combine their unique skills with her own design ideas and knowledge of British culture and fashion